OSDeploy/osdws-winpedriver-hp/winpe-driver/amd64/HP/README.md

 This format is compatible with bare-metal Operating System deployment tools that require INF based drivers.

 ## HP Notes:
-HP Business PCs - HP Client Windows PE 10 x64 Driver Packs are not supported in full Windows operating systems.
-HP Client Windows PE 10 x64 Driver Packs are compatible only with the Windows PE operating system.
+HP Business PCs - HP Client Windows PE 11 x64 Driver Packs are not supported in full Windows operating systems HP Client Windows PE 11 x64 Driver Packs are compatible only with the Windows PE operating system.
-HP does not support using HP Client Windows PE 10 x64 Driver Packs when building a full Windows operating system image.
+HP does not support using HP Client Windows PE 11 x64 Driver Packs when building a full Windows operating system image.
 If you are running a different Windows operating system, the Windows PE drivers are not compatible, and might not function.
 Select a link below to download an HP WinPE driver pack or its release notes.